harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/aws-iam-integration.md

 In this topic, we refer to three types of accounts:

-* **A Kubernetes service account:** An account created when you install a chaos infrastructure on your EKS cluster.
+* **The experiment service account:** A Kubernetes service account created when you install a chaos infrastructure on your EKS cluster.
 This is the account that executes and controls chaos experiments.
-Its default name is `litmus-admin`.
+Its default name is `litmus-admin`, however you can use a different name.

-* **An AWS source account:** This AWS account also resides where you install a chaos infrastructure, and serves as the host for the EKS cluster.
+* **The AWS source account:** This AWS account also resides where you install a chaos infrastructure, and serves as the host for the EKS cluster.
 This account enables Harness CE to access resources across multiple target accounts.

 * **Target accounts:** These are AWS accounts where you'll run experiments against resources and services to intentionally disrupt them.
 You can have many target accounts.